 Pages and illustrations from the series have been displayed at Brent Museum in London.

 Jenika took part to different comic book projects, including the “Kapow!
 Guinness World Record Special” – a project by Marvel which broke two Guinness World Record as the fastest comic book ever produced and the biggest number of creators working on a single comic – and “City Stories”, an international comic project conducted by Lodz Cultural Centre in Poland and the British Council.

-Her artwork has been featured also in "Impressions of an Island", the art book by Wicked Comics (the organisers of Malta Comic Con) in collaboration with Heritage Malta - the National Government Agency entrusted with the management of museums and heritage sites of Malta.
+Her work has been featured in art and comics projects in collaboration with the Ministry of Art and Culture of Malta, Wicked Comics - the organisers of Malta Comic Con - and Heritage Malta - the National Government Agency entrusted with the management of museums and heritage sites of Malta.

-Her works have been used also for merchandising, CD covers, art books, musical theatre and children stories.
+Her works have been used as well for merchandising, CD covers, musical theatre and children stories.